ccattuto/verilog-uart/README.md

 * `valid` is cleared as soon as a high `ready` is detected
 * internal baud rate generation
 * 16x baud rate oversampling, majority voting over 3 samples for bit sensing
-* buffered read: a new RX can start before the last byte has been read
+* double-buffered read: a new RX can start before the last received byte has been read